DamonOehlman/yow-typedjs/deck/comparisons.md

 - All in one solution, combining a static type checker + cross compiler (e.g. ES6 ⇾ ES5).
 - Compiler with advanced optimizations enabled is pretty amazing.
 - Very mature project with the ability to apply very strict typing.
-- Can be added incrementally to a project (with reports of type coverage)
+- Can be added incrementally to a project (with reports of type coverage).

 :::

 ## Cons

 - Providing explicit type information requires quite verbose syntax.
-- Type inference is in flux
+- Type inference technique is changing (OTI vs NTI).
 - Limited externs definitions for JS libraries available.
-- Compiler with advanced optimizations enabled can be hard to get your head around.
+- Compiler with advanced optimizations enabled can be hard to debug.
-- Some of the cool tricks that newer type checkers aren't implemented in cc.
 - Not _quite_ at the "cutting edge" anymore (but still in active development).

 :::